On locally compact semitopological $0$-bisimple inverse $\omega$-semigroups: On a topological Bruck--Reilly extension of a semitopological monoid

 By Theorem~3.3.8 from \cite{Engelking-1989} every open subspace of a locally compact space is locally compact and hence Corollaries~\ref{corollary-2.5} and~\ref{corollary-2.6} imply the following theorem.

-\begin{theorem} Every Hausdorff semitopological $0$-bisimple inverse $\omega$-semigroup $S$ is topologically isomorphic to a topological Bruck--Reilly extension \emph{$\left(\textbf{B}(G,\theta)^0,\tau_{\textbf{B}}^0\right)$} of a semitopological group $(G,\tau_G)$ with adjoined zero (not necessary as an isolated point) of a semitopological group $(G,\tau_G)$ in the class of Hausdorff semitopological semigroups.
+\begin{theorem} Every semitopological $0$-bisimple inverse $\omega$-semigroup $S$ is topologically isomorphic to a topological Bruck--Reilly extension \emph{$\left(\textbf{B}(G,\theta)^0,\tau_{\textbf{B}}^0\right)$} of a semitopological group $(G,\tau_G)$ with adjoined zero (not necessarily as an isolated point) in the class of semitopological semigroups.
 Moreover, if $S$ is locally compact then $(G,\tau_G)$ is a locally compact topological group. \end{theorem}